The Little Trowel

 They make room for new Life in M.E.
 (My Earth).

-May the trials and trowels of God do their full and complete work in you and in me in all seasons of our lives!
+May the trials and trowels of God do their full and complete work in you and in me in all the seasons of our lives!

 Consider it a sheer gift, friends, when tests (trials) and challenges come at you from all sides.